Discover Chile's Lakes Region, a Charming Place to Tour

 Image: vialidad.cl

-Undoubtedly, the Carretera Austral, also known as Ruta 7, is one of the most panoramic roads in the World.
-The geography of this part of Chile is very difficult but many of the landscapes are worthy of a postcard.
-It is a road in constant expansion, there are currently almost 1300 km between Puerto Montt and Villa O'Higgins, with paved parts (the least), other gravel and certain sections that must be made in ferries.
-The next paragraph also includes places of the XIth Aysen Region.
+Undoubtedly, the Carretera Austral, also known as Route 7, is one of the most scenic roads in the world.
+The geography of this part of Chile is rugged, but many of the landscapes are postcard-worthy.
+The road is constantly being expanded, with nearly 1,300 km connecting Puerto Montt to Villa O'Higgins.
+Some sections are paved (though the least), while others are gravel, and certain parts require ferry travel.
+The following paragraph also highlights places in the XIth Aysen Region.

-Among the outstanding sites can be mentioned Hornopiren, the North Gate of the Carretera Austral; Parque Pumalin, one of the largest and most important Private Nature Reserves of Chile and South America, of great scenic beauty; La Junta, North access to the Aysen Region; Parque Nacional Queulat, one of the most visited by tourists who travel along Route 7; Laguna San Rafael National Park, the largest in the Aysen Region, with incredible landscapes of millenary ice from the Northern Ice Field; La Catedral de Marmol (The Marble Cathedral), mineral formation of calcium carbonate in the middle of the blue waters of General Carrera Lake, a series of wonderful caverns through which tourists can navigate in small boats.
+Among the standout destinations are Hornopiren, the northern gateway to the Carretera Austral; Parque Pumalin, one of the largest and most important private nature reserves in Chile and South America, known for its scenic beauty; La Junta, the northern access point to the Aysen Region; Parque Nacional Queulat, one of the most visited by tourists traveling along Route 7; Laguna San Rafael National Park, the largest in the Aysen Region, featuring incredible landscapes of millennial ice from the Northern Ice Field; and La Catedral de Marmol (The Marble Cathedral), a mineral formation of calcium carbonate in the blue waters of General Carrera Lake, with a series of stunning caverns that tourists can navigate by small boats.

 Town and Comunne of Futaleufu